Uley

 Uley /ˈjuːli/ is a village and civil parish in the county of Gloucestershire, England.
 The parish includes the hamlets of Elcombe and Shadwell and Bencombe, all to the south of the village of Uley, and the hamlet of Crawley to the north.
 The village is situated in a wooded valley in the Cotswold escarpment, on the B4066 road between Dursley and Stroud.

-The population of the civil parish is around 1,151 as of 2011, but was much greater during the early years of the industrial revolution, when the village was renowned for producing blue cloth.
+In 2011 the population of the civil parish was 1,151, but was much greater during the early years of the industrial revolution, when the village was renowned for producing blue cloth.
 The placename (recorded as Euuelege in the Domesday Book) probably signifies 'clearing in a yew wood'.